kennygrant/wilfred-owen/dulce.md

 Of vile, incurable sores on innocent tongues,—
 My friend, you would not tell with such high zest
 To children ardent for some desperate glory,
-The old Lie: Dulce et decorum est
+The old Lie: _Dulce et decorum est
-Pro patria mori.
+Pro patria mori_.